-REDcard Benefits Review: Credit Card vs Debit Card
+Which REDcard is better?
+Credit Card vs Debit Card Review

 I usually don’t write credit card reviews because their high interest rate tend to contribute to debt instead of getting you out of debt.
 But since I am all about saving money, the Target REDcard is an exception.
 Mainly because of its benefits!
 Most credit cards have benefits, but just because a credit card offers benefits, it doesn’t mean it is worth having.
 The Target credit card is different however.

 How does Target REDcard Work

 The Target credit card is a store branded credit card – known as the REDcard – that gives you 5% back on your total purchase every time you use it.
 The discount is automatically applied at checkout.
 You don’t have to upload any receipts, or wait for a billing cycle to get your savings.
 With the REDcard, you save money right away.

 So what else does the REDcard offer?
 5% is not a lot of savings.
 Lets look at the REDcard more closely.
 Target has 2 types of cards: A Target debit card, a Target credit card, (The Target Mastercard is no longer issued, but some people still have it).
 They’re both used the same way, and have the same benefit.
 The difference is in how they are funded.
-In other words, how you pay off the balance of the credit card.
+In other words, how you pay off the balance on the account.

 2 Types of cards: